 From 2015/16 onwards

-In the past six comparable surveys between 2015/16 and 2020/21, there were no significant changes in hazardous drinking in both age-groups, but the prevalence remain unacceptably high.
+In the past six comparable surveys between 2015/16 and 2020/21, there were no significant changes in hazardous drinking in both age-groups, but the prevalence remained unacceptably high.
 In 2019/20, there was a significant increase in hazardous drinking among 15-17 year olds (from 6.3% in 208/19 to 11.6% in 2019/20), but this was only a one-off change.
 In 2021/21, the prevalence of hazardous drinking among 15-17 year olds was 10.2% but this was not a significant decrease from 2019/20.
-As such, there need further surveys to determine if this is a real trend or random fluctuation.
+Results from 2022/23 (6.3%) show no significant movement from the year before (5.9%).
+As such, there is a need for further surveys to determine trends.

 Click this button for more information on TRENDS IN ADOLESCENT DRINKING.